Free shipping on $30 and up!

 light roast

-Tucked away in the Jaén province’s remote community of La Higuera, Jose Maria Campos and his family tend a small plot named La Hierba Santa.
-Our first visit to the farm left us with a sense that this coffee was going to be special.
-Our hunch was later confirmed when we were finally able to taste Jose’s coffee as it set itself apart on the cupping table.
-This lot bursts with flavors of pomegranate, white grape, and a honey-like body.
+In the remote community of La Higuera, Jose Maria Campos and his family cultivate a unique coffee variety exhibiting a balance of excellent flavor, resilience, and high productivity.
+Our first visit there left us with a sense that the coffee was going to be special.
+Time and again, Jose’s coffee stands out on the cupping table–confirming our impression after that first meeting.
+This lot bursts with flavors of pomegranate and white grape complimenting a confectionary-like sweetness.

 Pronunciation: la he-ERR-ba SAN-ta

-In the field, Bourbon de Colasay trees bear an uncanny resemblance to traditional Bourbons, though they produce more fruit and are highly resistant to Coffee Leaf Rust—a blight affecting nearly all coffee growing regions across the world.
-Genetic testing has shown that this variety is quite different from Bourbon, resembling the genetics of Catimor.
+Bourbon de Colasay trees bear an uncanny resemblance to traditional Bourbons, though they produce more fruit and are highly resistant to Coffee Leaf Rust—a blight affecting nearly all coffee growing regions across the world.
+Genetic testing shows this variety is quite different from Bourbon, resembling the genetics of Catimor.
 Catimors are a family of introgressed varieties, meaning they stem from an early cross of two different species of coffee—Arabica and Robusta.
-Interestingly, the genetic markers for Bourbon de Colasay are clearly related to Catimors, though do not match any known Catimor varieties exactly.
-This suggests that this variety was the result of a cross-pollination or mutation that happened in this area at some point years ago.
-While Bourbon de Colasay has the production benefits of Catimors, mentioned above, it lacks the vegetal and astringent flavors often found in the Catimor family.
-This lot is made up primarily of red Bourbon de Colasay, along with a yellow mutation that to date has only been found on La Hierba Santa.
+Oddly, Bourbon de Colasay shares genetic markers with Catimors, but doesn’t match any known Catimor variety, suggesting it may have originated from a local cross-pollination or mutation.
+While Bourbon de Colasay has the production benefits of Catimors mentioned above, it lacks the vegetal and astringent flavors often found in the Catimor family.
+This lot is made up of a rare yellow mutation of the variety, currently found only on La Hierba Santa.

 • Sustainably-Sourced